Judecoin/pos-evolution/service-node-restart.md

 Note:

-If a newer CLI version has been released officially, replace `v3.2.0` in the link above with the latest version number.
+If a newer CLI version has been released community, replace `v3.2.0` in the link above with the latest version number.

 ### 4. Extract the CLI File